Skip to main content

 This book helps today's returning military find the best job matches for their training, interests, personalities, genders, and more.
 With 45 best jobs lists and 150 detailed job descriptions, the book covers the best-paying and fastest-growing occupations held by recent veterans.
 Veterans can transition to these jobs using the skills they learned during their service; some occupations may require additional training and this is explained as well.

-Written by veterans who have successfully made the transition, Down Range offers career planning guidance to U.S. military veterans coming off active duty.
-This is NOT simply a guide to transitioning from the military to the civilian world.
-This book IS a guide to developing a post-military career, not just for the first few days, weeks, or months after active duty, but for the rest of your employed life.
-This book challenges veterans to change their mind-set and understand just how different civilian employment is from military experience.
+Written by veterans who have successfully made the transition, Down Range offers career planning guidance to U.S. military veterans coming off active duty. his book IS a guide to developing a post-military career, not just for the first few days, weeks, or months after active duty, but for the rest of your employed life.